PGCE PCET (Teacher Training)

 PGCE Post 16 (Post Graduate Certificate in Education)

-The aim of the course is to equip teachers with the skills and attributes necessary for them to deliver high quality training to their learners.
+The aim of the course is to equipyou with the skills and attributes necessary to deliver high-quality teaching or training to students.

-The course is designed primarily for those who teach post-16 learners and is designed around a framework of Professional Standards for teaching and supporting learning in the PCET sector.
+The course is designed primarily for those who teach post-16 learners and is designed around the Learning and Skills Teacher standards for teaching in post compulsory education.

-On successful completion of study, we will issue the following award: PGCE Post-Compulsory Education and Training.
+On successful completion of study, you will achieve the following award: PGCE Post-Compulsory Education and Training.

 Course content